Parliamentary constituencies in Surrey: 2024 boundary changes

-For the 2023 Periodic Review of Westminster constituencies, which redrew the constituency map ahead of the 2024 United Kingdom general election, the Boundary Commission for England opted to combine Surrey with Berkshire and Hampshire as a sub-region of the South East Region.
+For the 2023 review of Westminster constituencies, which redrew the constituency map ahead of the 2024 United Kingdom general election, the Boundary Commission for England opted to combine Surrey with Berkshire and Hampshire as a sub-region of the South East Region.

 As a result, the majority of the abolished constituency of South West Surrey was combined with parts of the constituency of East Hampshire to form a cross-county boundary constituency named Farnham and Bordon.
 The remainder of South West Surrey was combined with parts of Guildford, Mole Valley and Surrey Heath to form the new constituency of Godalming and Ash.
 The communities of Englefield Green and Virginia Water in the borough of Runnymede were included in the Berkshire constituency of Windsor.

 Following some significant changes to Mole Valley, this constituency was renamed Dorking and Horley.

+Other boundary changes included the Woking constituency losing its two Guildford Borough Council villages of Normandy and Pirbright to a revised Surrey Heath constituency.
+Woking constituency thereby became coterminous with the Woking Borough Council area for the first time in its history as a Parliamentary seat.

 The eleven boroughs and districts that constitute the modern county of Surrey contributed to the twelve Surrey constituencies (plus the Berkshire constituency of Windsor) as follows: